 The card is currently offering a welcome bonus of 100,000 Membership Rewards points if you spend $6,000 in the first six months of card membership.

-It comes with a host of perks, including up to $200 annual airline fee credit, up to $100 fee credit for Global Entry or TSA PreCheck, $200 hotel credit as an annual statement credit for prepaid bookings through the Fine Hotels + Resorts® or The Hotel Collection properties made through American Express Travel, $179 annual statement credit for a Clear membership, up to $200 in Uber Cash to use on rides or Uber Eats in the U.S. annually, up to $100 in annual statement credits toward purchases at Saks Fifth Avenue and more.
+It comes with a host of perks, including up to $200 annual airline fee credit, up to $100 fee credit for Global Entry or TSA PreCheck, $200 hotel credit as statement credits each year on prepaid Fine Hotels + Resorts® or The Hotel Collection bookings, which requires a minimum two-night stay, through American Express Travel when you pay with your Platinum Card, $189 annual statement credit for a Clear membership, up to $200 in Uber Cash to use on rides or Uber Eats in the U.S. annually, up to $100 in annual statement credits toward purchases at Saks Fifth Avenue and more.

 For rates and fees of The Platinum Card® from American Express, please click here